-To gain insight into the influence of liquid crystallinity on charge transport character, hole-only devices (non-doped) based on both of the liquid-crystalline emitters and the prototype TADF materials (m-DPSAc and p-DPSAc – Figure S17) were fabricated with a device structure of ITO/PEDOT:PSS (40 nm)/EML (30 nm)/MoO3 (10 nm)/Al (120 nm).
+To gain insight into the influence of liquid crystallinity on charge transport character, both hole- and electron-only devices (non-doped) based on the liquid-crystalline emitters and the prototype TADF materials (m-DPSAc and p-DPSAc – Figure S18) were fabricated with a device structure of ITO/PEDOT:PSS (40 nm)/EML (30 nm)/MoO3 (10 nm)/Al (120 nm).
 The relevant data are listed in Table S3.
-As depicted in Figure 7, the current density-voltage (J-V) curves showed that the LC emitters exhibited clearly larger hole mobilities than the corresponding conventional TADF molecules when an annealing temperature of 60 oC was employed.
-According to the formula J = (9/8)ε0εrμ(V/d3)44 (Table S3), the hole mobilities of m-DPSAc-LC /or p-DPSAc-LC based devices were 9.19 × 10-4 and 9.56 × 10-4 cm2 V–1 s–1, respectively.
+As depicted in Figure 7a, the current density-voltage (J-V) curves showed that the LC emitters exhibited clearly larger hole mobilities than the corresponding conventional TADF molecules when an annealing temperature of 60 oC was employed.
+According to the formula J = (9/8)ε0εrμ(V/d3)44 (Table S4), the hole mobilities of m-DPSAc-LC /or p-DPSAc-LC based devices were 9.19 × 10-4 and 9.56 × 10-4 cm2 V–1 s–1, respectively.
 However, the mobilities for m-DPSAc and p-DPSAc were lower at 8.38 × 10-4 and 5.67 × 10-4 cm2 V–1 s–1, respectively.
 When the annealing temperature was 90 oC, the LC molecules displayed improved hole mobilities of 1.11 × 10-3 and 9.74 × 10-4 cm2 V–1 s–1 for m-DPSAc-LC and p-DPSAc-LC, respectively, probably due to the increased fluidity in the mesogenic phase.
 Then the hole mobilities of the emitters in the mCP host matrix were explored further.
-Similarly, the hole mobilities of m-DPSAc-LC and p-DPSAc-LC in host matrix were recorded at 9.43 × 10-4 and 8.23 × 10-4 cm2 V–1 s–1, respectively, which is higher than their corresponding non-LC emitter (Table S3), especially for p-DPSAc-LC.
-Therefore, the LC molecules show a demonstrably better device performance than the traditional TADF molecules.
+Similarly, the hole mobilities of m-DPSAc-LC and p-DPSAc-LC in host matrix were recorded at 9.43 × 10-4 and 8.23 × 10-4 cm2 V–1 s–1, respectively, which is higher than their corresponding non-LC emitter (Table S4), especially for p-DPSAc-LC.
+On the other hand, the LC emitters possess large or considerable electron mobility in the host matrix with the prototype emitter.
+Therefore, these LC molecules have a positive effect on enhancement the hole mobility, probably achieving a better device performance than the traditional TADF molecules.

 Electroluminescent Properties